-Board Members may submit agenda items for a future Board meeting during the "Future Agenda Items" section of a Board meeting or directly to Executive Officer 21days prior to a Board meeting
+Board Members may submit agenda items for a future Board meeting during the "Future Agenda Items" section of a Board meeting or directly to the EO 21 days prior to a Board meeting.

 Agenda item requests shall be placed on the Board or Committee meeting agenda within two meetings from receipt of the original request.